Caitlin Clark becomes Big Ten's all-time assist leader, No. 4 Iowa women beat Minnesota 94-71

 Caitlin Clark becomes Big Ten’s all-time assist leader, No. 4 Iowa women beat Minnesota 94-71

-IOWA CITY, Iowa (AP) — Caitlin Clark became the Big Ten’s all-time assist leader and the fourth-ranked Iowa women beat Minnesota 94-71 on Saturday.
+She’s going to add a couple more commemorative basketballs after the fourth-ranked Iowa women defeated Minnesota 94-71 on Saturday.

-Clark had 10 assists, giving her 904 in her career.
-She also scored 35 points.
-Hannah Stuelke added 19 points for Iowa (13-1, 2-0 Big Ten), which is on a 10-game winning streak.
-That’s the program’s longest streak since the 2004-05 team opened the season with 13 consecutive wins.

-Clark, who recorded her sixth double-double of the season and 49th of her career, moved into fifth place all-time on the NCAA Division I career scoring list with 3,149 points.
+Clark recorded her sixth double-double of the season and 49th of her career with 35 points and 10 assists — and she became the Big Ten’s all-time assist leader.

 She also became the first Division I player — man or woman — to have 3,000-plus points, 900 or more assists and 800 or more rebounds in a career.
+And she moved into fifth place all-time on the NCAA Division I career scoring list with 3,149 points.

+“I have a couple of storage units back home my parents put stuff in,” said Clark, whose 904 assists surpassed Samantha Prahalis’ 901.
+“The 3,000-point ball is just sitting in our locker room.
+Sometimes it gets lost in my locker, I don’t know, until I clean it out, or until I make one of my teammates clean it out.
+They get so annoyed, they clean it for me.”

 BIG PICTURE